nologic/blog/_posts/2016-03-22-automating-ui-testing.md

    |    |    |    |    |    | <UITableViewLabel: 0x145635370; frame = (16 0; 269 44); text = 'Transport Layer Security'; clipsToBounds = YES; opaque = NO; layer = <_UILabelLayer: 0x170099e60>>
 ```

 Of course, the tree above is cut off - but you get the idea.
 This example comes from the DamnVulnerableApp UI.
 The full tree goes on for several pages and has a similar repeating pattern.
-At this point I would like to thank Objective-C for providing so much metadata.
-We will be using this to develop out automation mechanisms.
+At this point I would like to thank Objective-C for providing us with so much metadata in the binary.
+We will be using this to develop our automation mechanisms.

 ## Scripting a click around
-Without going into too much details, we want to click on buttons, fill in forms and swipe scrollable things.
-However, this means that we need to be able to accurately detect buttons, form and swipable areas.
+Without going into too many details, we want to click on buttons, fill in forms and swipe scrollable things.
+However, this means that we need to be able to accurately detect buttons, forms and swipable areas.
 Swiping is harder but buttons and forms are actually relatively easy.
 We simply have to choose components that qualify as such items.
 For example, buttons are selected as follows:

 ```lua
 -- Basically anything we might consider clickable